-Corn could reach $6.50 a bushel by 2025 according to a recent study by the Department of Energy.
-The “25 by 25” Senate proposal, if enacted, could push corn ethanol production up to 25 billion gallons by 2025, resulting in the high corn price, the study predicts.
+Corn could reach $6.50 a bushel by 2025, according to a Department of Energy study.
+The study predicts that if the “25 by 25” Senate proposal is enacted, it could push corn ethanol production up to 25 billion gallons by 2025, triggering much higher corn prices.

-The study points out that impacts of these rising corn prices on the prices of other food and feed products — and ultimately on U.S. economic growth — is highly uncertain but potentially larger than the direct energy price impacts alone.
+The rising corn prices will impact the prices of other food and feed products — and ultimately

-The study also predicts that the “25 by 25” policy will result in dramatic increases in consumption of biofuels and reduced consumption of petroleum-based fuels.
-To meet the renewable fuel standard requirements, it will take nearly four times the amount of fuel from renewable sources than is used today.
+The study also predicts that the “25 by 25” policy will create dramatic increases in biofuel consumption and reduce the consumption of petroleum-based fuels.
+To meet the renewable-fuel-standard requirements, it will take nearly four times the amount of fuel from renewable sources than is used today.

-The study was conducted at the request of Sen. James Inhofe (R-OK) for analysis of the “25-by-25” proposal that combines a requirement that a 25 percent share of electricity sales be produced from renewable sources by 2025 with a requirement that a 25–percent share of liquid motor transportation fuel sales also be derived from renewable sources by 2025.
+Sen. James Inhofe (R-Okla.), requested the study for analysis of the “25 by 25” proposal, which requires that 25 percent of electricity sales be produced from renewable sources by 2025, as well as 25 percent of liquid-motor-transportation-fuel sales also be derived from renewable sources by that time.

 For more information on this topic, go to www.balancedfoodandfuel.org.